6-BTDF/reservations-service/README.md

 ## Usage

 - Access the individual component through client/src/index.js
-- Change listings by modifying the numerical value after the site, e.g. from
+- Change listings by modifying the numerical value after the site, e.g. from /api/listings/15 to /api/listings/20

 ## Requirements